Project018/CH-Web/README.md

 Channel Hue is a digital crayon box that provides you with web colors to advance your creative work flow.
 Channel Hue was made for everyone with the philosophy of simplicity, utility, and community.
 Our current collection consists of web, flat, brand, and university colors.

-Use tags to quickly filter through colors in the search bar.
+Use color tags to quickly filter through colors.

 Tags include:
 - Red